 We are providing additional support to our existing Afghan clients, including families we have worked with for some time and more recently arrived Unaccompanied Asylum-Seeking Children (UASCs).
 Some have family members missing or under direct threat in Afghanistan.
 We hear reports of relatives living in hiding and moving from house to house to evade capture by the Taliban, This is compounded by the humanitarian crisis in the country, with millions of people at immediate risk of severe malnutrition or starvation.
 We are providing up-to-date information and guidance, as well as a sympathetic ear, listening to people’s fears, worries and even feelings of guilt for loved ones in danger back home.

-What happens next – We welcome the commitment from Suffolk’s local authorities to play their part in the Afghan resettlement schemes, and we have received messages of support for this from people across the county.
-We do not yet know exact numbers or timescales, but we do expect Suffolk to welcome further Afghan families in the near future and we know that the scale of displacement, suffering and need is already great and will only increase.
+We know that the scale of displacement, suffering and need created by recent events is already great and will only increase.
 We stand ready to provide a warm welcome and are committed to giving long term support to vulnerable refugees and asylum seekers from Afghanistan here in Suffolk, however they arrive and whatever their needs.

-How you can help – We know that demand for our specialist services, already extremely high, will only increase further as a result of these terrible events, so the most practical way to support our long term work with refugees from Afghanistan and elsewhere is to make a donation.
+How you can help – Demand for our specialist services, already extremely high, will only increase further as a result of this terrible situation, so the most practical way to support our long term work with refugees from Afghanistan and elsewhere is to make a donation.
 We are a small, independent charity and anything you can give will make a real difference.
 You can find details of how to donate here: https://suffolkrefugee.org.uk/what-you-can-do/donate/

 You can also sign up to our mailing list here in order to receive updates and the latest refugee news in Suffolk automatically.